-- 7. A thesis project as described in Article 3 worth 30 credits. - 8.
+- 7. Other courses may be considered as well, as long as these are relevant to COSSE (final decisions up to the Board of Examiners).
+The 30-EC thesis project should be in accordance with Article 3. - 8.
 The Delft University of Technology Applied Mathematics Master's degree will be awarded: - if a student has earned a 'V' (passed) or a mark that is greater than or equal to 6, for all study units of the IEP of the COSSE Master's programme at Delft University of Technology in the first year and has passed all study units of the second year of the COSSE Master's programme at one of the other COSSE universities; or - if a student has passed all study units of the first year of the COSSE Master's programme at one of the other COSSE universities and has earned a 'V' (passed) or a mark that is greater than or equal to 6 for all study units of the IEP at Delft University of Technology in the second year of the COSSE Master's programme.
 This implies that the IEP should satisfy the requirements of the Delft University of Technology Applied Mathematics Master's degree.